 Action See section 1.
 Sort the files present on the nearline using the Software Player, and place them into a bin.
 2. Create an off-line playlist on the Software Player, and define it as the default playlist.
-"Creating Playlists" on page 32.
+"Creating Playlists" on page 37.
 3. Add the clips (files and possibly some XT clips) into the playlist.
-"Adding Elements to a Playlist" on page 60.
+"Adding Elements to a Playlist" on page 72.
 4. Select a player channel and restore the files on an online EVS server.
-OR "Restoring a Playlist Element" on page 68.
 OR Send the playlist (EDL + clips) to a target corresponding to the NLE system in which you need to further edit the playlist.
-"Transferring Playlists" on page 54.
+"Restoring a Playlist Element" on page 81.
+OR "Transferring Media" on page 65.

+4.2.4.
 Creating a Playlist with Virtual Playlist Elements